 Cell phones and apps - Many students find purchasing cell phones while they are abroad is a convenient way to stay in touch locally and internationally.
 It is easiest to purchase a cell phone after arriving in your host country.
-Some programs require that you have local phone so you can be reached in case of an emergency.
 The price of cell phones and the service they provide varies significantly from country to country.
 An alternative option is to add international service to your U.S. phone.
 This can be somewhat expensive, so check with your cellular provider well in advance.
 Some students choose to continue to use their smart phones for the apps and to communicate with home, while they purchase a local phone for communicating with local friends and program contacts.
 Usage rates tend to be higher as well.
 Most students are using internet based services such as Zoom, Skype and What'sApp.